altaurog/django-caspy/docs/tech.rst

 Caspy is built with the following:

-    * Python 3.3
+    * Python 3.3 (will retain support for 2.7 and 3.2 while convenient)
-    * Django 1.7
+    * Django 1.7+ (will retain support for 1.4+ while convenient)
-    * Django Rest Framework
+    * Django Rest Framework 3.0.x
     * Angular 1.3
     * (select css framework?)
     * likely pandas and matplotlib
-    * maybe coffeescript or icedcoffee
+    * possibly coffeescript
-    * maybe sass
+    * probably sass

 Platform independence is desired on all three tiers.
 We aim to support: